Monica14/wheatherdata/README.md

  2. Run npm install (all packages are static installed so no global package required)
  3. Run npm start
  4. Link : http://localhost/wheatherdata/wheather_data.html is to run the project and all the backend related api's are present in "getwheather_details" route.
+ 5. There are some extra routes in backend i have created just to give you idea how we can implement registration and login process if you need along with validations using package "express-validator"

  The images of sucess and error in images folder is just for reference i.e how i have run this project in frontend